A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 ### Prompts for Reflection

-Try dropping these into the waters of your mind and see which ripples arise:
+Try dropping these into the waters of the mind and see what arises:

 ## Core Virtues
 - Wisdom